 |2016||Andrea Cabero del Hierro|

-The Trustees of WCA are under the Chairmanship of Deirdre Chadwick and comprise of Valerie Grimes, Hal Hosford, Billy Given & Helen Holland.
+The Trustees of the WCA are under the Chairmanship of Deirdre Chadwick and comprises Valerie Grimes, Hal Hosford, Billy Given and Helen Holland.
 The Trustees meet annually with the Executive Committee, usually in January, and a report is presented to all members at the AGM.

-The Trustees & Committee of the WCA are most grateful for any donations or bequests to either of their funds and assure you that any contributions will be put to good use either to enable pupils to receive, or continue to receive, an education in Wesley College, or for past pupils to receive a little help in difficult times.
+The Trustees and Committee of WCA are most grateful for any contributions or bequests for the Wesley College Past Pupils' Fund and assure you that any contributions will be put to good use either to enable pupils to receive, or continue to receive, an education in Wesley College.

-The Trustees wish to acknowledge with thanks the monies donated by contributions at the Alumni's Annual Dinner, the golf outing, the London re-union, and at Class Reunions.
+The Trustees wish to acknowledge with thanks the monies donated at the Alumni’s Annual Dinner, the golf outing, the London re-union, and at class re-unions.

 |YEAR||WESLEY PAST PUPILS UNION|